cjlovering/evo/README.md

 ## tweaks to try

+* need to find reasonable parameters were its competitive
     * percentatges for victory for each class for a fight, currently 95% and 5% (pred, prey)
     * amount of hunger
     * max age